akoskm/akoskm.github.io/_posts/2020-02-06-the-cost-of-testing-implementation-details.md

 Imagine their face when they run the tests and see all the false positives.

 <iframe src="https://giphy.com/embed/6229k5h1JkuvS" width="480" height="358" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/star-trek-trouble-with-tribbles-kirk-gets-shitted-on-by-6229k5h1JkuvS">via GIPHY</a></p>

+Let’s continue the discussion on [Twitter](https://twitter.com/akoskm/status/1225367339836878850) or in the comments below.